md-zaman/docker-learning/Mosh/Readme.md.txt

     ./deploy.sh
     - executes the file 'deploy.sh'

-4. To change permission of a particular file, we use change mode command: chmod <entity><+/-><permission> <file_name>
+4. To change permission of a particular file, we use 'change mode' command:

+    chmod <entity><+/-><permission> <file_name>
     - <entity> can be u/g/o (user that owns the file/group/others)
     - <+/-> '+' to add permission; '-' to remove permission